An easy pregnancy workout

 - Hold for a few seconds, then release gently.

-- Make sure you breathe normally while you’re doing this exercise and try to do it as often as you can during the day.
+- Make sure you breathe normally while you are doing this exercise and try to do it as often as you can during the day.

 - Use it when you bend or lift things to keep your back supported.

-You can do this exercise in any position, but avoid lying flat on your back after about 16 weeks.
+You can do this exercise in any position, but avoid lying flat on your back for long periods, especially after 16 weeks.
+This because the weight of your bump presses on the main blood vessel bringing blood back to your heart, which can make you feel faint.

 Read more about what kind of exercises you can do in pregnancy.